CSRF

 Other frameworks support a variety of similar parameters.

-To avoid breaking single sign-on (SSO) mechanisms, SameSite Lax allows on top-level POST
+To avoid breaking single sign-on (SSO) mechanisms, SameSite Lax allows on top-level `POST` requests in the first 120 seconds.\

 Browsers block popup tabs unless they're opened via a manual interaction.